-Mr. Brown also will receive certain severance benefits if his employment is terminated during the 18-month period following the start date of a permanent Chief Executive Officer, and will become effective upon the commencement of the employment of a permanent Chief Executive Officer (the "effective date").
-From the effective date and for a period of 18-months thereafter, we will provide Mr. Brown with the following severance benefits if his employment is terminated by us without cause, or if he terminates his employment for good reason, subject to his execution of a valid release agreement:
+Mr. Brown also will receive certain severance benefits if his employment is terminated during the 18-month period following June 1, 2021 (the start date of Ms. Brown's employment as the President and Chief Executive Officer of the Company and the Bank).
+Until December 1, 2022, we will provide Mr. Brown with the following severance benefits if his employment is terminated by us without cause, or if he terminates his employment for good reason, subject to his execution of a valid release agreement:

-- a lump sum cash severance payment equal to his current annual base salary (currently \$350,000); - plus an amount equal to his annual cash incentive target (currently \$262,500) in place at that time; - full vesting of his cash retention bonus and retention RSUs; and - reimbursement for the costs of COBRA coverage for a period of up to 12-months following his termination.
+- a lump sum cash severance payment equal to his current annual base salary (currently \$335,000); - plus an amount equal to his annual cash incentive target (currently \$251,250) in place at that time; - full vesting of his cash retention bonus and retention RSUs; and - reimbursement for the costs of COBRA coverage for a period of up to 12-months following his termination.